AatishP/lw-shop-demo/README.md

-# Minimalist Online Markdown Editor

-This is the **simplest** and **slickest** online Markdown editor.
-Just write Markdown and see what it looks like as you type.
-And convert it to HTML in one click.

-## Getting started

-### How?

-Just start typing in the left panel.

-### Buttons you might want to use

-- **Quick Reference**: that's a reminder of the most basic rules of Markdown
-- **HTML | Preview**: _HTML_ to see the markup generated from your Markdown text, _Preview_ to see how it looks like

-### Privacy

-- No data is sent to any server – everything you type stays inside your browser
-- The editor automatically saves what you write locally for future use.
-  If using a public computer, either empty the left panel before leaving the editor or use your browser's privacy mode

 # Simple Shop - A Demo App

-This App was created using React Native over the course of about a day to fulfil the following brief for a basic shopping App:
+This App was created using React Native to fulfil the following brief for a basic shopping App:

 Screens: